nehirarpat/example-portfolio/README.md

 # About Me
 Hi!
-I'm a **second-year student** at the **University of Toronto**, pursuing a **B.Sc. in Psychology and Cognitive Science**.
+My name is Nehir, and I'm a **second-year student** at the **University of Toronto**, pursuing a **B.Sc. in Psychology and Cognitive Science**.
 My academic interests lie at the intersection of psychology, cognitive science, and mental health research.

 ![Hello There Gif](/assets/img/200.gif)